 And actually, that makes sense.
 Humans naturally want to build patterns out of the information we take in, in order to make faster, easier decisions about how to adapt and thrive in our environments.

-If you're looking for ways to help your people adapt and thrive in your shared work environment, it can definitely help to know a few things about who they are and how they tick.
+If you're looking for ways to help your people adapt and thrive in your shared work environment, it can definitely help to know a few things about the different types of team member personalities.

 From eagles to owls to INFPs to ENTJs, you can find tons of personality assessment tools to fit your team.
 But if you’re looking for a simple system that’s easy to learn, teach to others, and has a plenty of studies to back it up, look no further than the Big Five (a.k.a. the Five Factor Model).

 The Big Five groups personality types using 5 core metrics:

 - Openness to new ideas

 And of course, it's all wrapped up for you in one tidy acronym: OCEAN.